Skip to main content

 Access RequirementFunded TradeStation brokerage accountOne-time purchase of the plan

-Best ForTraders already using or willing to use TradeStation as their brokerTradingView users seeking a permanent, all-in-one toolkit without recurring fees
+Best ForTraders already using or willing to use TradeStation as their brokerTradingView users seeking an all-in-one toolkit without recurring fees

 Q: Does Pineify Strategy Optimizer work with any TradingView strategy?
-Yes, it does.
-If your strategy is written in Pine Script and uses standard inputs (like numbers, true/false toggles, or timeframes), Pineify can optimize it.
-The best part?
-You don’t need to change a single line of your existing code.
+Yes.
+If your strategy uses standard Pine Script inputs (numbers, true/false toggles, timeframes), Pineify can optimize it.
+You don't need to modify a single line of code.

 Q: Do I need a paid TradingView account to use Pineify?
-You can use the extension with any TradingView account.
-It works with your current plan's permissions.
-Just a heads-up: because Pineify relies on TradingView's backtester, having a paid TradingView plan might make the backtesting process itself run faster.
+The extension works with any TradingView account.
+But Pineify relies on TradingView's backtester, so a paid plan makes the backtesting process run faster.

 Q: Does TradeStation support Pine Script optimization?
-No, it doesn't.
-TradeStation has its own powerful optimizer, but it's built only for strategies written in EasyLanguage that run directly on the TradeStation platform.
+No. TradeStation's optimizer only works with strategies written in EasyLanguage running on their platform.

-Q: Is my strategy code safe when using Pineify?
-Absolutely.
+Q: Is my strategy code safe with Pineify?
+Yes.
 Your code never leaves your computer.
-Pineify works as a browser extension that interacts directly with the TradingView website on your screen.
-Nothing gets sent to our servers or anywhere else.
+Pineify runs as a browser extension that interacts with the TradingView page in your browser.
+Nothing is uploaded anywhere.

-Q: Can I automate live trading directly from Pineify's optimizer?
-No, and that's by design.
-Pineify is built to be a discovery tool—its job is to help you find robust parameters.
-To actually place trades, you’d use TradingView’s alert system to trigger orders through your broker, or connect it to a separate trade automation service.
+Q: Can I automate live trading from Pineify's optimizer?
+No, and that's intentional.
+Pineify is a discovery tool.
+To execute trades, use TradingView's alert system to trigger orders through your broker, or connect a separate automation service.

 What to Do Next

-• TradingView & Pine Script users: Get started quickly by installing the Pineify Strategy Optimizer extension.
-This lets you test multiple strategy settings at once.
-What used to be a tedious, days-long process of manual tweaking can now be done in a few minutes.
+• TradingView and Pine Script users: Install the Pineify Strategy Optimizer extension to test multiple settings at once.
+What used to take days of manual tweaking now takes minutes.